Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Design

-In general, we utilize proven cloud storage technologies to ensure reliable data storage, while also fully recognizing the separate challenges that computation and networking can present.
-We had an in-depth discussion with our customers and got a key message, i.e, the underlying system should not introduce any uncertainty into the model training process \emph{(Takeaways-2)}.
-Therefore, we have only two options for fault-tolerant computing: either perform online redundant computations or prepare backup resources to replace failed nodes.
-Given the high cost of GPUs, it's more cost-effective to use backup resources rather than online redundancy for fault tolerance.
-Consequently, we've allocated 64 backup GPUs across 8 servers for every 1024 GPUs on 128 servers, ensuring identical communication and performance for parallel training on any 128 servers from this 136-server pool.

-Regarding networking, the industry typically adopts single-port cards such as 1*400G to diminish the chances of hash collisions.
-Nonetheless, this configuration introduces reliability concerns, as a port malfunction can force tasks to restart from the most recent checkpoint.
-Our methodology, which reflects the insights gained from customer feedback, emphasizes swift failure detection and the maintenance of network connectivity.
-This strategy enables higher-layer applications to react more adeptly, such as scheduling timely restarts or initiating on-demand checkpoints that are strategically based on recent checkpointing activities.
-Pursuing this direction, we have opted for 2*200G dual uplinks to enhance reliability, while simultaneously addressing network hash collisions to sustain application performance.
-In essence, we believe that ensuring maximum reliability at each layer, coupled with cross-layer optimization, is vital for achieving the most efficient and reliable overall system (\emph{Takeaways-3}).

-\textbf{Our approach: C4D.} In summary, our system's fault-tolerant architecture includes reliable data storage through erasure coding, network reliability via dual uplinks and multi-path communication, and handling of computational faults through checkpoints and redundancy.
-The core of this system is the C4D (C4 Diagnose) subsystem, designed to quickly detect hardware failures for prompt task restarts, as shown in Fig.~\ref{fig:diag}.
+\textbf{Our approach: C4D.} The system that we designed to handle computational faults is shown in Fig.~\ref{fig:diag}.
+The core of this system is the C4D (C4 Diagnose) subsystem, designed to quickly detect hardware failures for prompt task restarts.
+Initially, C4 agents monitor the operational status of training workers and transmit the data to a centralized master.
+The master then evaluates the well-being of the training workers by comparing the gathered information.
+If any irregularities are detected, it informs the job steering service to isolate the problematic nodes and restart the job from the most recent valid checkpoint.
+Simultaneously, it also sends the events to a background root cause analysis system for offline diagnosis.

-C4D leverages two key observations (\emph{Takeaways-4}): (1) parallel training tasks exhibit a regular and predictable running rhythm, enabling us to precisely identify abnormal behaviors; (2) the Bulk Synchronous Parallel (BSP) execution model in parallel training requires regular synchronization points.
+The effectiveness of C4D is grounded in two key insights: (1) parallel training tasks exhibit a regular and predictable running rhythm, enabling us to precisely identify abnormal behaviors; (2) the Bulk Synchronous Parallel (BSP) execution model in parallel training requires regular synchronization points.
 And these synchronization points are used as anchors for measuring anomalies.
+Building on these insights, we developed the C4D to facilitate online fault detection, as shown in Fig.~\ref{fig:c4d}.
+The key elements of the C4D includes the enhanced communication library ACCL, a central C4D master, and the C4a (C4 agent) that acts as an intermediary.
+Here, ACCL is enhanced to provide the capability for online monitoring of collective communication operations.